 In this guide, we will identify some of the common reasons why your Fire TV won’t connect to a Wi-Fi network and provide a well-detailed step-by-step process of how to troubleshoot this problem.

-This post applies to all models of the Amazon Fire TV including Insignia/Toshiba smart TV models, Fire TV Stick, and box varieties.
+This post applies to all models of the Amazon Fire TV including Insignia/Toshiba smart TV models, Firestick, and box varieties.

 Reset Your Router & Modem